tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

   -> not here

-**TODO** limitations of the current error model -> not sure if its needed
+.. **TODO** limitations of the current error model -> not sure if its needed

--> note-ba -> current error model can only -> the whole bit error rate is based on the min/mean snir, as opposed to the per symbol snir -> delete when the neuralnetworkerrormodel is ready
+.. -> note-ba -> current error model can only -> the whole bit error rate is based on the min/mean snir, as opposed to the per symbol snir -> delete when the neuralnetworkerrormodel is ready

+.. note:: In current error models, bit error rate is based on the minimum or mean of the SNIR, as opposed to per symbol SNIR. **TODO** which is kinda limited

+..
+TODO: delete when the neural network error model is ready

 .. **TODO** when to use which one?